Kenyans Slam President Macron for Standing Up for Ghanaian at International Summit in Nairobi

 French President Emmanuel Macron has come under heavy criticism from a section of Africans on social media following his intervention during a presentation by Ghanaian youth advocate Yayra Agbofah at a forum held in Nairobi, Kenya.

-The incident, which has since gone viral online, has generated sharply divided opinions across the continent, with some praising Macron for defending the speaker against audience disruption while others accused him of being disrespectful and condescending.
+The incident, which has since gone viral, has generated sharply divided opinions, with some praising the world leader for defending the speaker against audience disruption while others accused him of being disrespectful and condescending.

 Source: Getty Images